Guide to Cannabis Labeling and Packaging

 This section details labeling responsibilities for distributors.
 Type 11-Distributors are responsible for quality assurance of the packaging and labeling, and ensuring that they are compliant with state regulations.

-A distributor may package, re-package, label, and re-label cannabis for retail sale.
+Licensed distributors may package, re-package, label, and re-label cannabis, including pre-rolls, for retail sale.

 According to these regulations, distributors are the final check of packaging before products reach retail shelves.
 They have to ascertain that the labeling and packaging meets state’s requirements (as described earlier) and is accurate.
 In many cases distributors also package themselves, such as when they purchase flower, and have to abide by the requirements below.